Baloperson/TinyOp/README.md

 import { createStore, where } from 'tinyop'
 ```

-Or copy a single file into your project — no build step, no package manager required:
+Or drop a single file into your project — no build step, no package manager:

 ```bash
 curl -O https://raw.githubusercontent.com/Baloperson/TinyOp/main/tinyop.js